appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Review provided evidence for adherence with the requirements
+1. Review provided evidence for adherence with the requirements.

 *L2*
 1. Verify application for adherence with the requirements as defined in WSTG-CONF-10.